dheera/rosshow/README.md

 ## sensor_msgs/PointCloud2

-You can rotate with the 0 and 1 keys, tilt with the 2 and 3 keys, and zoom with \[ and \].
-(TODO: Arrow key support).
+You can rotate and tilt with the arrow keys, and zoom with the +/- keys.

-Yes you can actually view Velodyne data in the terminal if you really want to.
+This has been tested with Velodyne data.
+PointClouds from devices that don't have "x", "y", and "z" fields are not supported.

 ![screenshot](/screenshot5.png?raw=true "screenshot")